lukechanning/chowder-bucket/README.md

 Contributions
 ===

-In general, there are no strict rules for contributing, only that your code is clean and well structured.

-For bugs:
-- To merge a fix, you can simply open a pull request.
-- To report one that is not yet fixed, open an issue.

-Feature requests:
-- **Always** open an issue first before implementing and proposing a new feature.
-This is only so I can make sure the theme doesn't become bloated with too many features.
-This way, I can determine if an idea is something that makes sense for the theme's design.

-If in doubt, you can always ask me on Twitter: [@jeffxmn](https://twitter.com/jeffxmn)
+For the most part, contributions will not be accepted.
+That being said, you are _more than_ welcome to pop the hood, fork the project, and create your own version of the theme!
+If you do modify the base code, be sure to let me know on Twitter: [lukepatrick](http://twitter.com/lukechanning)

 License
 ===

-Flex is licensed under the MIT license:
+Chowder Bucket is licensed under the MIT license:

 The MIT License (MIT)

-Copyright (c) 2013-2014 Jeff Martin
+Copyright (c) 2015-2016 Luke Patrick

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal